-Seared scallops with red chile paste and fennel salad
+Seared scallops with red chilli paste and fennel salad

 Fresh Tasmanian scallops combine beautifully with to make a perfect light dinner that looks stunning and tastes amazing.

 What do I need?

 2 small red chillies, seeds removed, finely chopped